Options for Benefits

 In most cases, in order to receive Chapter 31 education benefits, you must receive monthly VA disability payments.
 Exceptions are made in some cases, however.
 This award will cover tuition, books, supplies, and other education-related expenses.
 Application is separate and distinct from the education benefit applications.
 Contact the IU Northwest Office of Veterans Affairs Services for further information.

 To receive funds toward your education under this program, you must be the son, daughter, or spouse of a deceased, disabled, or captive veteran.
 Limitations for receiving benefits vary with age and the circumstances surrounding the veteran’s discharge.

-The Montgomery GI Bill—Selected Reserve benefits are available to members of the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, or Air National Guard.
+The Montgomery Veterans Educational Benefit—Selected Reserve benefits are available to members of the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, or Air National Guard.
 Funding will be provided toward your IU degree or certificate program.

 This education program provides up to three years of benefits for members of the Selected Reserves, Individual Ready Reserve, and National Guard who are placed on active duty because of war or other national emergencies.

 To be eligible for benefits under this program, you must have enlisted in the Air Force between December 1, 1980 and September 30, 1981 and meet all other military requirements including enlisting in specific Air Force specialties at select locations.